 After we install WordPress and customize a theme, we make sure your plugins are compatible.
-Some of our recommended plugins include Headspace for SEO, Si Captcha for spam, a share widget for social media, and Google Analytics.
+Some of our recommended plugins include Contact Form 7, Si Captcha for spam, Add This share widget for social media, and Google Analytics.

 Your blank pages are now ready for content.
 You can send text and images to us and we can make pages with your content.
 Or you can add your own images and text.

 When you need to update

 Weeks, months or a year later, you will start seeing requests on your Dashboard to update to a new version of WordPress or update a plugin.
-Online software like WordPress eventually gets security leaks, and developers create new versions to patch the leaks.
+Most updates are necessary to patch security leaks.
 If you don’t update, you might link to your site one day and see a nice big “We hacked your website” sign and all your pages of content gone forever.
 It is a sickening feeling.
 It’s happened to four of our clients who were on extremely well-known hosts, and their files are gone forever because their hosts did not do back-ups.
 (Please note: We no longer build WordPress sites on servers we don’t trust.
 Please see Choosing a host for more information.)

 However, updating can have its challenges.
 Remember you are using a compilation of various scripts originally created by other people who don’t know each other.
 Some of them will update their products and others won’t.
 When you update WordPress, you might find your plugins disappear, or worse, be incompatible with your theme or other plugins.

 Should you go ahead and do the updates yourself?
 Yes and no.

 In some cases, your theme might fall apart because it was built for an earlier version of the WordPress framework.
 If this happens, you’ll have to load a new theme then fix things that don’t work out.
 Plugins are even trickier.
 New versions may not be compatible with each other.
 You’ll have to take them all off and reload them one at a time until you get the right combination again.